j-sieben/PIT/Doc/using_pit.md

 First, the message severity is taken from the message you pass in.
 So if you want to log a message with severity `pit.LEVEL_ERROR`, this then defines the severity of the logging.
 You can limit this by using a parameter call `P_LOG_THRESHOLD`.
 If set, only messages are logged with a severity lower or equal this value.

-You then can decide upon the output modules to use for this log process.
+You then can decide upon the output modules to be used for this log process.
 Without changing any log settings, you may want to log a specific message to one output module only.
 This is possible by passing in the list of requested output modules as a colon-separated list into parameter `P_MODULE_LIST`.
 As said, this does not effect any log settings but will be set for this single log process.

-Imagine an application like a flow control system that needs to log changed status messages to a dedicated output module called PIT_FLOW_CONTROL.
-By calling `pit.log` with parameter `p_module_list => 'PIT_FLOW_CONTROL` only this output module will receive the status change message.
+Imagine an application like a flow control system that needs to log status messages to a dedicated output module called PIT_FLOW_CONTROL.
+By calling `pit.log` with parameter `p_module_list => 'PIT_FLOW_CONTROL` only this output module will receive the status change message, regardless of whether logging is switch on or off.

 ## Handling message parameters

 Messages require parameters.
 To pass parameters to a message, an object of type `MSG_ARGS` is provided.
 This is a `varray(20) of clob`.
-I chose a clob varray because the parameters have to keep their defined order to make sure that the right parameter is replaced at the right position within the message.
+I chose a `varray of clob` because the parameters have to keep their defined order to make sure that the right parameter is put at the right position within the message.
 To prepare a message for replacements of parameters, you add anchors of the form `#n#` to the message, with `n` being an integer between 1 and 20.
 Here's an example of a message with replacement anchors and the code to call it:

 ```
 -- Message: "Couldn't delete #1# with id #2#.", name: msg.DELETE_ITEM, severity: pit.error